How-To AI - Background How-To AI - Background

 Define the style of the response.
 The right tone makes the difference between good and great.

-Example: "Casual, as if talking to a friend"
+Example: "Casual, as if you're talking to a friend"

 Example Prompt